 FREQUENTLY ASKED QUESTIONS

-10/4/20 WHAT WILL RECESS BE LIKE FOR STUDENTS WHO CHOOSE THE HYBRID LEARNING MODEL?
+8/4/21 - WHAT WILL RECESS BE LIKE FOR ELEMENTARY STUDENTS IN THE FALL?

-They will be able to work in teams, but not at a group nor at the kidney or reading table.
-Teamwork may be accomplished be partners who are sitting 6 feet apart or they may be teams who are formed on Google Meet.
-The Health Department requires us to honor the social distancing guidelines of 6 feet between students.
+They will be able to work in teams, but we will be mindful of the need to socially distance.
+Teamwork may be accomplished with partners who are sitting approximately 3 feet apart, partners at literacy centers for relatively short time periods, or they may be in teams who are formed on Google Meet using their Chromebooks.

 - Student Services